Harshitsaini-12/Smart-Contracts-/README.md

-# smart-contracts
+# Smart-Contracts

-This is a smart contract deployed to rinkeby test network using metamask and infura API.
+🚀This is a smart contract deployed to rinkeby test network using metamask and infura API.🚀